microsoft/azure-devops-python-samples/README.md

 ## Run the samples - command line

-> **IMPORTANT**: some samples are DESTRUCTIVE!
-It is recommended that you run the samples against a test organization.
+> **VERY IMPORTANT**: some samples are destructive!
+It is recommended that you run these samples against a test organization.

 1. Get a [personal access token](https://docs.microsoft.com/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts).